chiragvartak/ytdl/README.md

 4. Songs will be deleted from your `songs.txt` after downloading them.
 This makes it possible to simply run the script on any computer without the fear of downloading songs multiple times between computers.

-5. ([TODO](https://github.com/chiragvartak/ytdl/issues/8): Press `Ctrl-C` anytime while downloading is ongoing.
-It won't break anything or create any inconsistencies.)

-6. The script is intended to run with Python 3, not Python 2.
+5. The script is intended to run with Python 3, not Python 2.

-7. You need to always have the [latest youtube-dl executable](https://github.com/rg3/youtube-dl/releases/latest).
+6. You need to always have the [latest youtube-dl executable](https://github.com/rg3/youtube-dl/releases/latest).
 Because [Google frequently changes the way to access Youtube](https://askubuntu.com/questions/598200/youdtube-dl-failed-to-extract-signature).